Practice Essentials

 International

 Most major outbreaks occur under conditions of impoverished overcrowding where access to antibiotics is limited.
 Rheumatic heart disease accounts for 25-50% of all cardiac admissions internationally.
-Rates of rheumatic heart disease and releated deaths are particularly high in Oceania, South Asia, and central sub-Saharan Africa.
-[13] Some areas of South America are also strongly affected.
-[14]
+Rates of rheumatic heart disease and related deaths are particularly high in Oceania, South Asia, and central sub-Saharan Africa.
+[20] Some areas of South America are also strongly affected.
+[21]

 Rates of ARF are exceptionally high in natives of Polynesian ancestry in Hawaiian and Maori populations.
 For example, in a study from a New Zealand district, the ethnicity of ARF patients was 85% Maori and 10% Pacific.
-Although the annual incidence of ARF was 3.1 per 100,000 population, in Maori children aged 5-14 years the incidence was 46.1 per 100,000 population.
+Although the annual incidence of ARF was 3.1 per 100,000 population overall, in Maori children aged 5-14 years the incidence was 46.1 per 100,000 population.
 Almost three-quarters of all patients lived in severely socioeconomically deprived areas.
-[15] In Australia, the age-standardized first-ever rates of ARF were 71.9 per 100,000 population for indigenous populations, compared with 0.60 per 100,000 for non-indigenous populations.
-[16]
+[22] In Australia, the age-standardized first-ever rates of ARF were 71.9 per 100,000 population for indigenous populations, compared with 0.60 per 100,000 for non-indigenous populations.
+[23]

-In the last decade, an increase in the incidence of ARF was observed in Slovenia, in south-central Europe.
+In the past decade, an increase in the incidence of ARF was observed in Slovenia, in south-central Europe.
 From 2008 through 2014, the estimated annual incidence of ARF was 1.25 cases per 100,000 children.
-[17]
+[24]

 A study of pediatric patients (age 0-17 years) in Lombardy, Italy who were hospitalized with the diagnosis of ARF from 2014 to 2016 found that the annual hospitalization rate was 4.24 cases per 100,000 children.
 A seasonal trend was evident, with fewer cases in the autumn and a peak in the spring.
 [25]